The importance of being uncertain

-L JM Peeters, R S Crosbie, BL Henderson, KL Holland, S Lewis, D A Post, R K Schmidt
+By L JM Peeters, R S Crosbie, BL Henderson, KL Holland, S Lewis, D A Post and R K Schmidt.

-In this paper, we discuss some of the challenges and approaches used to communicate uncertainty during our contributions to the Bioregional Assessments Program, a federally-funded research project to assess the direct, indirect and cumulative potential impacts of coal resource development on water resources and water-dependent assets in eastern Australia.
+In this paper, we discuss some of the challenges and approaches used to communicate uncertainty during our contributions to the Bioregional Assessments Program, a federally-funded research project to assess the potential impacts of coal resource development on water resources and water-dependent assets in central and eastern Australia.

 A first step in analysing potential impacts is to identify the causal pathways that detail how development activities can possibly affect the groundwater and surface water systems, and how these changes might affect the economic, social and ecological functioning of a region.
 This conceptual model provides the framework for detailed geological, hydrogeological, hydrological and ecological modelling.

 Predictions have traditionally been made using a single deterministic model, a calibrated model that best fits the available observations.
 However, to assess the likelihood of potential impacts, we used a stochastic approach to create an ensemble of possible predictions (hundreds and thousands of possible answers) that are all consistent with the available observations.
 This results in a range or distribution of predictions.
 However, it is very challenging to communicate the range of model results, as well as all of the complexities and underlying assumptions, in a way that is relevant and accessible to decision-makers.